mlpack/mlpack/doc/embedded/crosscompile_example.md

 The first part of the code, printed below or [available here](https://github.com/mlpack/examples/blob/master/embedded/crosscompile_random_forest/CMakeLists.txt), defines the project name and includes two useful CMake configuration files:
- * `Autodownload.cmake`: downloads mlpack's dependencies from defined locations
+ * `mlpack.cmake`: finds mlpack's dependencies and download them if necessary.
- * `ConfigureCrossCompile.cmake`: set up CMake configuration for cross-compilation
+ * `ConfigureCrossCompile.cmake`: set up CMake configuration for cross-compilation.

-The next steps set the required C++ standard to C++17 (which is the minimum required version for mlpack), and enable OpenMP for parallelism.
+ * `crosscompile-toolchain.cmake`: invoke CMake crosscompilation infrastructure.
+ * `crosscompile-arch-config.cmake`: add necessary flags depending on the architecture (optional).

+Then we need to call `fetch_mlpack()` will download mlpack including all dependencies, cross-compile openblas and set up all the necessary parameters to find these dependencies.
+Most of mlpack dependencies are header-only with the exception of Openblas, thus this is expected to be a quick step.

+`fetch_mlpack()` will detect if cross compilation is necessary or not depending on the command that is executed when running cmake.
+Based on this, it will compile OpenBLAS.

 ```cmake
 cmake_minimum_required(VERSION 3.11)